WORK PERMIT FOR FOREIGN CITIZENS IN THE REPUBLIC OF SERBIA

 In terms of the procedure for issuance and extension of the Permit for employment, as well as the procedure for its cancellation, i.e. cessation of its validity, the first instance decision-making is entrusted to the National Employment Service.
 The request for issuing or extension of the license shall be submitted according to the place of temporary residence or permanent residence of the foreigner citizen, or the headquarters of the employer or the place where the work is performed, depending on the type of license.
 The request for extension shall be filed not earlier than 30 days and no later than 15 days before the expiry of the previous permit.

 For the aforementioned types of work permits it is necessary to submit a request and particular documents, which varies depending on the type of license.

 The manner of issuance, i.e. extension of the Permit for employment, the manner of proving the fulfillment of conditions and necessary proof for the issuance or extension of these permits, as well as their form and content are more closely regulated by the Rulebook on permits for employment.

 Our Law Firm is at your disposal for any further questions and consultation related to the necessary documentation and applications for the Work Permits.

 Attorney at law Damir Petrović

-The information contained herein have been provided only for the purpose of general information and cannot be considered as a legal opinion or legal advice.
+The information contained herein has been provided only for the purpose of general information and cannot be considered as a legal opinion or legal advice.
 Accordingly, the Law Firm Petrović & Partners disclaims all responsibility and accept no liability in respect to actions taken or not taken based on any or all the contents contained herein.